Rab Kinetic Plus Review

 Stretchier than most, this is truly an important attribute.

-In addition to an excellent range of motion, the Kinetic Plus has one of the best feeling interior fabric of any model in our review.
+In addition to an excellent range of motion, the Kinetic Plus has one of the best feeling interior fabrics of any model in our review.
 It feels amazingly soft, even against bare skin.
 This fabric is more of a wicking fabric, whereas the interior materials of most rain jackets are primarily designed to protect the waterproof membrane, which has been sandwiched inside.

 The Kinetic Plus has one of the most athletic fits, which means it has a slimmer fit; fortunately, we could still fit a thin fleece (such as a Patagonia R1 under our size medium, which is our main tester's typical size), thanks to its slim fit in the sleeves, elbow areas, and torso.
 If you're looking to buy this jacket to layer underneath, you'll want to consider sizing up, especially if you are in-between sizes.